 DENVER–VAIL–GLENWOOD CANYON–GRAND JUNCTION.
 Travel west into the Rockies and stop in Vail, one of America’s most popular mountain resorts.
 Continue through the massive 1,800-foot-high walls of Glenwood Canyon before reaching the awe-inspiring natural beauty and dramatic red-rock landscape of Grand Junction.

 GRAND JUNCTION–COLORADO NATIONAL MONUMENT–ARCHES NATIONAL PARK–MOAB.
 This morning, visit COLORADO NATIONAL MONUMENT with its canyons that drop as much as 500 feet deep.
 On to ARCHES NATIONAL PARK, with more than 2,000 preserved natural sandstone arches.
-Once inside the national park, get a glimpse at the world-famous Delicate Arch, known as “The Chaps,” from the designated viewpoint.
-Overnight in Moab, with time to stroll through the downtown shops for a great selection of Southwestern art and jewelry.
+Overnight in Moab.

 MOAB.
 EXCURSION TO CANYONLANDS NATIONAL PARK & DEAD HORSE POINT STATE PARK.
 The day begins with magnificent CANYONLANDS NATIONAL PARK, a colorful landscape eroded into countless canyons, mesas, and buttes by the Colorado and Green Rivers.
 The remote Maze, the rugged Needles, and our destination today, the “Island in the Sky.”
 Continue on to DEAD HORSE POINT STATE PARK, where your Tour Director tells you the legend behind the name.
 Stroll along the Rim Walk, towering 2,000 feet directly above the Colorado River.
-Dead Horse Point Mesa provides breathtaking views of southeastern Utah’s canyon country and the pinnacles and buttes of Canyonlands National Park.
-Return to Moab, where the afternoon is free for independent activities.
+The Mesa provides breathtaking views of southeastern Utah’s canyon country and the pinnacles and buttes of Canyonlands National Park.
+The afternoon is free for independent activities.

 MOAB–CAPITOL REEF NATIONAL PARK–ESCALANTE NATIONAL MONUMENT–BRYCE CANYON NATIONAL PARK.
 Today’s route past Capitol Reef National Park and Escalante is one of the most spectacular, yet unknown, scenic drives in the USA.
 The majesty of Capitol Reef will intrigue you with its twisting canyons, massive domes, monoliths, and spires of sandstone.
 Next, travel along Grand Staircase-Escalante National Monument to BRYCE CANYON NATIONAL PARK, where slow erosion over the ages has created fantastically sculpted rock formations resembling castle towers and cathedral spires.
 The natural amphitheaters and canyons glow with different lights throughout the day.

 BRYCE CANYON NATIONAL PARK–ZION NATIONAL PARK–PAGE.
 Today, descend into half-mile-deep ZION NATIONAL PARK.
 “Zion” means a place of peace and refuge.
 Enjoy the colorful sandstone walls that rise thousands of feet above the lush greenery of the canyon floor.
 Later travel to the shores of Lake Powell, and join the optional cruise on the waters of America’s second-largest man-made reservoir.
 Overnight in the northern Arizona town of Page, located on the southern shores of magnificent Lake Powell.

-PAGE–WUPATKI NATIONAL MONUMENT–WILLIAMS.
-First stop this morning is the WUPATKI NATIONAL MONUMENT, one of several sites preserving pueblos (villages) of ancient peoples.
-Take time to imagine the past before visiting one of the five largest prehistoric pueblos, the Wupatki Pueblo.
-Afterward, SUNSET CRATER VOLCANO NATIONAL MONUMENT!
-Roughly 900 years ago, the eruption of this volcano reshaped the surrounding landscape, forever changing the lives of people, plants, and animals.
-Our journey continues to Williams, a picturesque mountain town with Route 66 as the Main Street and the gateway to the Grand Canyon.
+PAGE–WILLIAMS.
+Visit NAVAJO NATIONAL MONUMENT, located within the Navajo Nation, and established to preserve three prehistoric cliff dwellings of the Ancestral Puebloan People.
+After lunch, SUNSET CRATER VOLCANO NATIONAL MONUMENT!
+Roughly 900 years ago, the eruption of this volcano reshaped the surrounding landscape.
+Afterward our journey continues to Williams, a picturesque mountain town with Route 66 as the Main Street and the gateway to the Grand Canyon.
 Enjoy one of the best preserved stretches of the Mother Road in America.
 Walk Main Street and you’ll find vintage neon on buildings that are preserved to their original character, and restaurants that have the character of the Route 66 heyday.
-(CB)